The Paradox of Progress: Why Modern Medicine Needs Ancient Wisdom

 The Triumph of Modern Science

 We live in the golden age of medical science.
-In just a single century, we have rewritten the destiny of the human species.
+In just a single century, we have rewritten the destiny of our species.

-We have turned fatal infections into manageable inconveniences with the help of antibiotics.
-We have mapped the human genome, peered inside the living brain with MRI scans, and developed surgical interventions, ranging from from organ transplants to robotic microsurgery, that would have seemed like magic to our ancestors.
+We have turned deadly infections into manageable troubles with the help of antibiotics.
+We have mapped the human genome, peered inside the living brain with MRI scans, and developed surgical interventions, ranging from from organ transplants to robotic microsurgery.
+These would have seemed like magic to our ancestors.

 The Modern Paradox: Comfort Without Contentment

-Yet, as we stand atop this mountain of achievement, we face an uncomfortable paradox: We have conquered many diseases, but we have lost our health.
+Yet, as we stand on top of this mountain of achievement, we face an uncomfortable paradox: We have conquered many diseases, but we have lost our health.

 Industrialization promised to liberate us.
 Washing machines, automobiles, and computers were designed to handle our physical labour, thus leaving us free to enjoy life.
-But there was a hidden trade-off.
+But there were hidden trade-offs.

-- The Sedentary Trap: By outsourcing physical exertion to machines, we kicked movement out of our lives.
+• Physical trade-off: By outsourcing physical exertion to machines, we kicked movement out of our lives.
 We have become biologically stagnant.
-Our bodies, carefully designed for motion, are now trapped in chairs and cars.
+Our bodies, naturally designed for movement, are now trapped in chairs and cars.

-- The Cognitive Overload: While our bodies became still, our minds went into overdrive.
-The technology that saved us time also dismantled the boundaries of our day.
-We are now “always on,” hooked to notifications, email, and the 24-hour news cycle.
+• Mental trade-off: While our bodies became sedentary, our minds went into overdrive.
+The technology that saved us time made us addicted to technology the entire time by misusing algorithms.
+We are now “always on,” hooked to notifications, email, and a 24-hour news cycle.

-- We traded physical fatigue (which promotes sleep) for mental exhaustion (which destroys sleep).
+1. We exchanged physical fatigue (which promotes sleep) for mental exhaustion (which destroys sleep).

-- We traded the dangers of the jungle for the long-term, low-grade stress of the modern concrete jungle.
+2. We exchanged the dangers of the jungle for the long-term, low-grade stress of the modern concrete jungle.

 Why Are We So Stressed?